From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Modeling Key Transitions

 \section{Modeling Key Transitions}

-A key transition refers to the procedure of modifying the set of valid DNS keys over time.
+Key transition refers to the procedure of modifying the set of valid DNS keys over time.
 The growing literature discusses DNSSEC key transitions in terms of key ``rollovers''~\cite{muller2019rolling,Muller:2019:RRR:3355369.3355570}, \ie a single new key replacing the only existing key.
-Based on consistent monitoring data from DNSSEC's first 15 years, evidence indicates that global DNSSEC deployment follows a different reality as depicted in \autoref{fig:tot-card-chng}: we see that beside the majority of one-to-one transitions, a non-negligible portion of transitions involve more than two keys and requires a more expressive model.
+Based on a consistent monitoring of the first 15 DNSSEC years, we find evidence that the global DNSSEC deployment follows a different reality as is depicted in \autoref{fig:tot-card-chng}.
+Besides the expected one-to-one transitions, a notable portion (13\%) of transitions involve more than two keys and require a more expressive model.
 To reflect this reality, we introduce a generic model of key transitions.

-In our proposal, a transition succeeds only when the removal of one or more \emph{departing keys} results in a different (possibly overlapping) set of \emph{remaining keys}.
-It should be noted that the set of remaining keys includes both newly added keys (if any) and existing keys which were not modified during the transition.
-This model allows us to evaluate both key transitions in the majority of cases (\ie key rollovers) as well as the more complex key changes seen in the wild.
+In our generic model, a transition is characterized by an effective change of the DNSSEC key set, \ie a transition succeeds only if the removal of one or more \emph{departing keys} results in an altered set of \emph{remaining keys}.
+It should be noted that the set of remaining keys includes both newly added keys (if any) and keys which existed throughout the transition.
+Our model allows us to evaluate both simple key rollovers involving a single departing and a single new key as well as more complex key transitions involving multiple keys, also seen in the wild.

-In the following, we introduce a temporal model of DNS keys, which we use to define a \emph{transition anatomy}; and provide a method to capture the semantics of key transitions in terms of \emph{transition classes}.
+In the following, we introduce a temporal model of DNS keys, which we use to define a \emph{transition anatomy} and provide a method to capture the semantics of key transitions in terms of \emph{transition classes}.